 The Scale of Difficulty is the universal metric for judging the difficulty of an action.
+It is a sliding scale used to determine the DC of an Expertise Check

-The table below shows the tiers of difficulty, each with a range of DCs based on the difficulty of a given action.
-With experience, determining a DC becomes rapid and instinctual as the group develops their shared understanding of The Understanding.
+The table below shows the ten tiers of difficulty, each with their own range of DCs based on the difficulty of a given action.
+With experience, this process becomes rapid and instinctual as the group develops their shared understanding of The Understanding.

-DIFFICULTY DC RANGE
+Difficulty DC Range

-This action is simple.
+This action is very easy.
 1-3

 This action is easy.
 4-6

-This action is tough.
+This action is challenging.
 7-9

-This action is challenging.
+This action is difficult.
 10-12

-This action is difficult.
+This action is very difficult.
 13-15

-This action is hard.
+This action is very hard.
 16-19

-This action is no picnic .
+This action is extremely hard.
 20-23

-This action is an awe-inspiring feat of insanity.
+This action is an awe- inspiring feat of insanity.
 24-27

 This action is a death defying stunt of stupidity and luck.
 28-34

 This action represents the pinnacle of what is possible.
 35-44

-This action is impossible .
+This action is impossible.
 Perform only to fulfil Tenet Seven.
 45+